Collection: Scar Camouflage & Bioneedling

 Stretch marks are another type of scar.
 They develop as a result of rapid skin expansion during pregnancy, weight gain, and growth spurts.
-Stretch marks is located above a joint, such as the knee or elbow, if repeated movement of the skin during healing causes the scar to look elongated or striated.
+Stretch marks is located on buttocks, sides, hips, above a joint, such as the knee or elbow, if repeated movement of the skin during healing causes the scar to look elongated either hypo or hyper pigmentation.

 Scar camouflage provides a finishing touch to surgical procedures, scars, burns and other injuries.